 For a romantic mini splurge I can recommend booking a night or two at the Klein-Aus Vista (mentioned above in the stargazing).
 If you’re driving over from South Africa, then you might want to break up your trip by staying at the Norotshama River Resort, idyllically located above the beautiful Orange River around 45 minutes to the border.

-If you’re keen on camping and are driving up from the Cape Town area, then you can book great camper trailers and camper vehicles from African Bush Wagons.
-Equipped with all the basics you’ll need for a fantastic camping holiday, you can also get interaries and travel tips from their knowledgeable team!
+If you’re keen on exploring the region by camping , you can book great camper trailers and camper vehicles from African Bush Wagons.
+Equipped with all the basics you’ll need for a fantastic camping holiday!
+They are based in the Cape Town area, which is a good starting point for a Southern Africa Road.
+For example, you can reach Namibia from there in a day’s drive.

 Happy Travels in Southern Africa!